Using Adobe Acrobat Pro

 Adding Signatures and Security

-Secure your PDF documents through password protection, certification, and digital signatures.
+Secure your PDF documents through password protection and distribute documents for signatures using Adobe Sign.

 Discover how to use Acrobat’s robust commenting and markup tools to keep to review cycles efficient and make it easy for colleagues to give feedback on your documents.

 Learn how to create an interactive PDF form with text boxes, radio buttons and action buttons.
 Use Acrobat’s distribution and tracking commands to collect and compile the form data.

 Actions automate repetitive tasks and make processes more consistent.
 Learn how to use the actions that come with Acrobat and create your own to use and share.

 Explore new paths with the essential vector tool

 Adobe® Illustrator® is the industry’s premier vector-drawing environment for designing across media.
 Express your vision with shapes, color, effects, and typography—driven by the new Mercury Performance System so you can make fast work of your most complex creations.